project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 In quantum mechanics, it has been found experimentally that [angular momentum is quantised](https://www.feynmanlectures.caltech.edu/II_34.html#Ch34-S7) in the sense that when its z component is measured it can only take values $m\hbar$ where $m = j, (j-1), (j-2), ..., -(j-2), -(j-1), -j$.

-So, although we still haven't explicitly looked the 4 eigenstates of $J^2$, we can say that the eigenstates can be uniquely described by 2 numbers $|j, m \rangle$, namely:
+So although we still haven't explicitly looked the 4 eigenstates of $J^2$, we can say that they can be uniquely described by 2 numbers $|j, m \rangle$, namely:

 - $|0, 0 \rangle$
 - $|1, -1 \rangle$